 Managing your NDIS funding efficiently is an important step in ensuring your goals are met.
 This article is for anyone who wants to be better positioned to get the full benefit from the NDIS.

-So, we’ve put heads together and have come up with our top 10 tips to help you maximise your NDIS funding.
+We’ve put heads together and have come up with our top 10 tips to help you maximise your NDIS funding.

 You may want to grab a pen and paper so you can jot down your favourites!